GautierBlandin/software-craftmanship/project-structure.server.md

 - <aggregate_name>.aggregate.ts: Aggregate roots.
 These files define aggregates and their behaviors.
 - <aggregate_name>.event.ts: Event types.
 These files define the events that are emitted by the aggregates.
 - <value_object_name>.value-object.ts: Value objects.
+- <service_name>.service.ts: Domain services that encapsulate business logic that does not interact with external systems, and cannot directly be part of an aggregate.

 Example of domain files:
 - thread.aggregate.ts: Defines the Thread aggregate and its behaviors.